Is Copper CRM Worth It?

 ✅ Copper CRM is PERFECT for you if:

-• You run your business on Gmail and Google Workspace every day
+- You and your team use Gmail and Google Workspace every day

-• You want a CRM your team will actually use without months of training
+- You need a simple CRM that your sales team will actually use

 ❌ Skip Copper CRM if:

-• You use Microsoft 365 or Outlook for email (Copper doesn’t work with them)
+- You use Microsoft 365 or Outlook (Copper does not work with Outlook)

-• You want a free CRM plan (Copper has no free tier, only a 14-day trial)
+- You want a free CRM plan (Copper has no free plan, only a free trial)

 My recommendation: